Schrat: Scandinavian and Baltic folklore

-The skrat or skratt is also known among the Estonian Swedes, and denotes a devil or ghost But this is more commonly called kratt (q.v.) (or krätt, rett, rätt), and is a household spirit equivalent of the German Schrat[t] The kratt more particularly is a "treasure-bearer" (wealth bringer), and the skrat or kratt will enrich his cohabitating farmer by stealing (milk, beer, money) from the neighbor.
+The skrat or skratt is also known among the Estonian Swedes and denotes a devil or ghost.
+But this is more commonly called kratt (q.v.) (or krätt, rett, rätt) and is a household spirit equivalent of the German Schrat[t].
+The kratt more particularly is a "treasure-bearer" (wealth bringer), and the skrat or kratt will enrich his cohabitating farmer by stealing (milk, beer, money) from the neighbor.

 This "treasure-bearer" has many aliases (around 30), much of which have different etymologies unrelated to Schrat.
-In appearance, the kratt (also puuk, nasok) is sometimes an artificial composite creature made of old junk, which is four- or three-legged (cf. the 2017 Estonian movie November); the subtype rahakratt (raha means 'money) is a money-bringer, and often take the form of a human or the composite artificial creature already described.
-However, the kratt as a group known by various names, and take on the various shapes, including animals such as birds (roosters), dogs (black dogs), or snakes (serpent with a red comb).
-But even though Charles Dickens as travel writer reported the skratt as a generous wealth-bringing "fiery dragon", its typical appearance is that of "a huge fiery shape with a long tail", and modern scholarship insist that the kratt has never been described literally as a "flying serpent/dragon" (Note: leteče kače; lendavad maod[?]) per se in the Estonian folklore record (whereas the Belarussian parallel is the flying serpent летучий змей), even though the alias name pisuhänd ('spark tail') is evocative of a fiery serpent.
+In appearance, the kratt (also puuk, nasok) is sometimes an artificial composite creature made of old junk, which is four- or three-legged (cf. the 2017 Estonian movie November); the subtype rahakratt (raha means 'money) is a money-bringer and often takes the form of a human or the composite artificial creature already described.
+However, the kratt as a group is known by various names and takes on various shapes, including animals such as birds (roosters), dogs (black dogs), or snakes (serpent with a red comb).
+But even though Charles Dickens as a travel writer reported the skratt as a generous wealth-bringing "fiery dragon", its typical appearance is that of "a huge fiery shape with a long tail", and modern scholarship insists that the kratt has never been described literally as a "flying serpent/dragon" (Note: leteče kače; lendavad maod[?]) per se in the Estonian folklore record (whereas the Belarusian parallel is the flying serpent летучий змей), even though the alias name pisuhänd ('spark tail') is evocative of a fiery serpent.
 The Estonian kratts favourite food is porridge with butter (or "bread-and-butter and two or three types of porridges", which it demands as compensation), in contrast with the Belarusian flying serpent favouring fried eggs.
-Another point of contrast is that the Estonian kratt (or more generally the Finnish, Swedish, etc., Finnic, Finno-Ugric and Scandinavian "treasurer-bearer"), does not exhibit the secondary aspect of the "mythological lover", in contrast to the East (and West, South Slavic) "treasure bearer" which also seduces women, the examples of latter being the aforementioned Polish latawiec ('the flying one) and the Belarussian "flying serpent" (cf. fiery serpents for these).
+Another point of contrast is that the Estonian kratt (or more generally the Finnish, Swedish, Finnic, Finno-Ugric, Scandinavian, etc. "treasurer-bearer"), does not exhibit the secondary aspect of the "mythological lover", in contrast to the East (and West and South Slavic) "treasure bearer" which also seduces women, the examples of the latter being the aforementioned Polish latawiec ('the flying one) and Belarusian "flying serpent".